KEDYY/process-watcher/README.md

 There is also [upstart](http://upstart.ubuntu.com), which Ubuntu and some other Linux distros have installed.
 See [Keeping Daemons alive with Upstart](http://www.alexreisner.com/code/upstart).

-# Installation

-Just create a symbolic link to **process_watcher.py**

-For example: `ln -s path/to/process-watcher/process_watcher.py /usr/local/bin/process_watcher`

-*I realize there are better ways to package this; if you have suggestions let me know.*

 # Running